Puppies In-Stock List

 What happens to the puppies that don't sell?

 We don't know to answer this question because it's never happened!
 Even if we end up with a puppy with a life-long medical condition, we've never had a problem finding a compassionate home.
 For that we thank our wonderful community!
 On average, we'll buy a litter of 3 to 4 puppies and the entire litter will be sold within 3 weeks.
 We do have occasional puppies that stick around longer.
 Those are the lucky ones who our staff falls in love with and they get the extra special treatment in addition to the basics they would receive in any new home, training, veterinary care, treats, exercise.

 What if I get a puppy and for X reason it doesn't work out?

 This can happen to anyone.
-Sometimes its an allergy you weren’t aware of or a drastic life change.
+Sometimes its an allergy you weren't aware of or a drastic life change.
 We will help in anyway we can, sometimes its taking the puppy back or sometimes helping you find other resources.
-In the end we want what’s best for the puppy just like you.
-Ultimately, however, the responsibility lies with you, the puppy’s new owner to find a solution.
-We have a short period where a puppy can be brought back to us for a refund but there is a $200 service fee in these scenarios which covers the extra costs we incur.
+In the end we want what's best for the puppy just like you.
+Ultimately, however, the responsibility lies with you, the puppy's new owner to find a solution.
+We have a short period where a puppy can be brought back to us for a refund but there is a $300 return charge in these scenarios which covers the extra costs we incur.